amirabbasasadi/RockyML/docs_src/pages/zagros_distributed.markdown

                         >> crossover::segment("A", 4)
                     );
 ```
 To update the `best` we can use `container::take_best(dest, src)` syntax.
-This command takes the name of two containers as input namely a "destination" container and a "source". if the best solution in "source" is better than the worst solution in "destination", the solution in "source" will be replaced by that solution.
-Thus to ensure it contains the best solution we can take the best solutions from `A` at each step:
+This command takes the name of two containers as input namely a "destination" container and a "source". if the best solution in the source is better than the worst solution in the destination, the solution in the source will be replaced.
+To ensure it contains the best solution we can update it at each step:
 ```cpp
 auto optimizer = container::create("A", 1000)
                     >> container::create("best")